git-karthick/text-analysis/README.md

-To display **account details along with its signers** in a .NET 8 Web API when the data is split across two tables, you can follow these steps using a layered architecture (Core/Application layer for business logic and Infrastructure layer for data access):
+To retrieve **account details with signers** using **Dapper** (a lightweight ORM for ADO.NET) in a .NET 8 Web API, follow these steps.
+This approach focuses on raw SQL queries and manual mapping while maintaining separation of concerns.

 ---

-### **1. Define Domain Models**
+### **1. Domain Models & DTOs (Core Layer)**
-First, model the relationship between `Account` and `Signer` entities in the **Core layer**:
+Define the same domain models and DTOs as before:
 ```csharp
 // Core/Domain/Account.cs
 public class Account